 Residents at Lenfest Hall and 600 West 113th Street must contact Columbia University Information Technology (CUIT) at (212) 854-1919 for more information on obtaining cable TV service.

 For many UAH properties, Ethernet service is provided by Columbia University Information Technology (CUIT).
 For students who sign leases and are billed monthly there is mandatory charge of $29.00 per month for this service.
 For non-students there is a $40.00 monthly fee for the service.
-This charge is not included in your rent.
+This fee is billed along with your rent.
 The charge for Ethernet is typically included for housing that is billed per semester by Student Financial Services.

-For more information on University Ethernet, including a list of those buildings with Ethernet service, see the CUIT Web site.
+For more information on University Ethernet, including a list of buildings with Ethernet service, see the CUIT website.

 Tenants in all other units will need to use either dial-up service, DSL, or cable-based service.
 For DSL, contact Verizon at (212) 890-2350.
 For cable-based service, contact Time Warner Cable at (212) 358-0900.
 For more information on computing and e-mail at Columbia, please visit CUIT.

 Students are eligible to participate in a University dining services plan.
-Interested students can contact Dining Services at (212) 854-4076.
+Contact Dining Services at (212) 854-4076.

 Residents are responsible for providing rugs that cover 80 percent of the floor area to comply with the terms of the lease.
-Floor coverings help in reducing the amount of foot traffic and noise in the apartment or room.
+Floor coverings help in reducing the amount of foot traffic and other noises in the apartment or room.